Color psychology for a GREAT night’s sleep

 Variations: light blue, dark blue

-Is green the right color for my bedroom?
+Is green the right color to paint my bedroom?

 Green is the easiest color to take in and the most popular color to paint rooms in the home.
 Think about how much we’re surrounded by greens in nature and the calming sensation it can provide when we want to take in natural landscapes and get a break from the hustle and bustle of the city.
 If you’re looking for sleep oasis, green is your best bedroom color choice.